d0cd/aiutare/README.md

 Automated Analysis, Regression, and Evaluation

 ### Setup
+- Aiutare requires an [installation of pip](https://pip.pypa.io/en/stable/installing/) and an [installation of MongoDB](https://docs.mongodb.com/manual/installation/)
 - See the [Setup wiki page](https://github.com/FedericoAureliano/aiutare/wiki/Setup) for creating the config and other necessary files
 ```
 python3 setup.py develop --user